-We provide free community kidney health screenings in metropolitan Washington, D.C., Atlanta and Orlando, and at large events—including our popular Kidney Action Days—in cities nationwide.
+We provide free community kidney health screenings in metropolitan Washington, D.C., and at large events—including our popular Kidney Action Days—in cities nationwide.
 Our screenings target communities at increased risk for kidney disease and check for indicators of kidney and heart disease, diabetes and other important health measures.
 Learn more.

 Our public health education initiatives provide valuable information to patients and caregivers about all aspects of kidney disease and treatment, along with material on how kidney disease can be prevented.
-Through extensive online information, downloadable fact sheets and tools, our toll-free HelpLine (866-300-2900), and our Kidney Health Educator program, we are helping people understand their risk for kidney disease and what they can do to help prevent it.
+Through extensive online information, downloadable fact sheets and tools, our toll-free HelpLine (866-300-2900), and our Kidney Health Coach program, we are helping people understand their risk for kidney disease and what they can do to help prevent it.
 Learn more.

 Kidney Action Day®

 The American Kidney Fund’s Kidney Action Day is held in communities where rates of kidney disease are higher than the national average.
 Kidney Action Day is a free, fun, family-friendly event that brings kidney patients together, and helps people at risk learn what they may to do prevent kidney disease.
 Learn more.

 We advocate for policies to improve the health of millions of Americans and their families who are living with, or at risk of developing, kidney disease.
 Our 50-state Advocacy Network unites patients, loved ones, caregivers and renal professionals to create a powerful voice on Capitol Hill and in their communities, spreading awareness of kidney disease and empowering those at risk to live healthier lives.
 Learn more.

 Our professional education program helps health professionals stay apprised of the best practices and the latest information about kidney disease and kidney disease prevention.
 Each year thousands of health professionals take advantage of our free online courses to meet their continuing education requirements.